daniel-isidro/master_kschool/master_class_33.md

 Every layer usually has less neurons than the previous one

-Training process: backpropragation algorythm, specifically gradient descent algorythms
+Training process: backpropragation algorithm, specifically gradient descent algorithms

 Keras would be the equivalent to pandas, tensorflow to numpy